python/typing/docs/spec/callables.rst

 -----------

-In this section, and throughout this specification, the term  "parameter" refers to a named symbol associated with a function that accepts the value of an argument (or multiple arguments) passed to the function.
+In this section, and throughout this specification, the term  "parameter" refers to a named symbol associated with a function that receives the value of an argument (or multiple arguments) passed to the function.
 The term "argument" refers to a value passed to a function when it is called.